AbdurahmonML/text-image-generation/README.md

 If we go from left tp right, the images are for prompts: Airplane, Automobile, Bird, Cat, Deer, Dog, Frog, Horse, Ship, and Truck
 ![image](https://github.com/user-attachments/assets/054d41b7-9569-44a5-9ba4-414ec45492f5)

-As we can see it's too close to real images of that prompts, but due to lack of computational resources I didn't run it more than 250 epochs.
+As we can see it's close enough to real images of that prompts, but due to lack of computational resources I didn't run it more than 250 epochs.

 ## How to train?
 For convenience, all pieces of code were combined into a single Jupyter notebook and executed.
 Below are the available versions of the training code: